 However, you won’t know the full story until clients have had a chance to try out and evaluate your product or service.
 Furthermore, their requirements and standards change over time.

 In Shopify, it is easy to install different apps anytime.
-But, installing too many apps on your shop will make your customer confused.
+However, installing too many apps on your shop will make your customers confused.

 Also, if you use too many pop-ups, customers may become frustrated and decide to leave your site.
 Shopify apps should be chosen wisely, and you should avoid installing any incompatible with your theme.

 However, if you’re limited in your app selection, you may do more work manually.
-Choose one or two best apps for the majority of your task.
+Choose one or two best apps for the majority of your tasks.

 For example, if you are a B2B wholesaler, use a bulk order app for Shopify.
 Rather than email automation or a cart-abandonment notification app.
-Because these tasks can be some manually.
+Because these tasks can be done manually.

 If you’re someone who doesn’t have enough patience, then being a successful businessman at Shopify is quite tough.
 Because eCommerce business is already quite tough, expecting quick growth in an eCommerce business is like daydreaming.

 As we already know, Shopify has a good number of app collections in the app store.
 Store owners can install any of the apps they want.

 In these thousands of apps, we can suggest an incredible app that can help you boost the performance of your new Shopify store.
 This app is especially good for those businesspeople who do B2B wholesale business at Shopify.